XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-remix.md

 ![](https://user-images.githubusercontent.com/60708843/191024993-0df10c25-db29-4ecc-95e4-e09f9085811a.png)

 * After Successful Compilation, it will show ![alt](https://user-images.githubusercontent.com/60708843/190067983-4451282c-348c-4872-a57d-b2e698b59cad.png)
-* Once our contract has been compiled, we can deploy it to the Apothem Test Network.
+* Once your contract has been compiled, you can deploy it to the Apothem Test Network.

 For deployment on the XDC Apothem Testnet.
 In either case, you need to have enough funds to pay for gas fees on the address that is being used for development.